 made ahead and stored in the refrigerator for up to a week.
 Reheat in a heatproof

 the pastry shells in half, fill the bottom halves of the shells with

 a scoop of ice cream, and replace the top.
-Drizzle each profiterole
+Drizzle each

-liberally with warm chocolate ganache.
-Serve immediately.
+Profiterole liberally with warm Chocolate Ganache.
+Serve

 Note: Truffles can be made with

 into balls.
 You can use your

 hands to form the truffles, or else a melon baller or small spoon.